MeyS05/DBSMproject/README.md

 python publisher.py
 ```

 The publisher sends 30 cycles of simulated data across all four topics, then stops automatically.
-The subscriber keeps running and storing messages until stopped manually (Ctrl+C).
+The subscriber keeps running and storing messages until stopped manually.

 To stop the system: